DP World: Recent history

+In March 2023, sold its shares in Le Havre terminals and consolidate its operations in Marseille-Fos Port by maintaining a 50:50 ownership.

+In November 2023, a cyberattack on DP World paralysed imports and exports in Australia for several days.
+DP World accounts for about 40% of Australia's imports and exports, leading to a 30,000-container backlog; additionally, data was stolen.

+In March 2025, works started on the expansion on London Gateway to make it the UK’s largest container port.

+In May 2025, DP World announced a plan to invest US $2.5 billion in major logistics and port infrastructure projects across India, Africa, South America, and Europe to enlarge supply chain capabilities.
+In India, a $510 million terminal at Tuna Tekra, Gujarat, featuring a 1.1 km quay and annual capacity of 2.19 million TEUs.
+In Europe, investments include the ongoing expansion of London Gateway, and new developments in South America.

+2024: London Gateway port’s expansion

+On 14 October 2024, DP World announced a £1 billion expansion plan of the London Gateway port at the London investment summit, despite criticism from the UK ministers.
+The investment was previously under review, after Louise Haigh called DP World’s subsidiary, P&O Ferries, a "rogue operator" for sacking 800 seafarers in March 2022.
+She had also urged consumers to boycott the company.
+Offended by Haigh’s comments, DP World had threatened to pull out of the investment summit.
+However, Sultan Ahmed bin Sulayem later confirmed to attend the summit and for the investment to go ahead as planned.
+On 27 October, Ukraine’s Oleksandr Merezhko condemned DP World’s cooperation with Moscow, referring to Russian involvement in Ukraine war.
+He urged the UK ministers to cut ties with the firm due to its controversial business deals with Rosatom.

 Location of DP World's operations

 DP World has a portfolio of 78 operating marine and inland terminals supported by over 50 related businesses in 40 countries across six continents.

 The table below lists current terminals and new developments managed by DP World.

 Corporate affairs

 Supply chain security

 DP World has been certified as a partner in the Customs-Trade Partnership Against Terrorism (C‑TPAT) initiative by US Customs and Border Protection – to date, the only international port operator to have achieved this recognition.
 This certification is primarily based on DP World's commitment to the independently audited international ISO 28000 security standards.
 DP World was the first global maritime terminal operator to achieve ISO 28000 supply chain security certification and is rolling out the standard to all its terminals.